cognitiveailab/tg2021task/README.md

 $ ./evaluate.py --no-tqdm --gold data/wt-expert-ratings.dev.json predict.txt
 ```

-In order to prepare a submission file for CodaLab, create a ZIP file containing your `predict.txt` for the *test* dataset, cf. `make predict-tfidf-test.zip`.
+In order to prepare a submission file for CodaLab, create a ZIP file containing your `predict.txt` for the *dev* dataset in Practice phase and the *test* dataset in *Evaluation* phase, cf. `make predict-tfidf-dev.zip` or `make predict-tfidf-test.zip`, correspondingly.

 ## Submission